urschrei/polylabel_cmd/README.md

 This gives you the `polylabel` command.

 ## Use
-Polylabel takes one mandatory argument: a path to a valid GeoJSON file, containing any of:
+Polylabel takes one mandatory argument: a path to a valid GeoJSON file, containing any 1 of:

-- a `FeatureCollection` containing `Feature`s which are valid Polygons or MultiPolygons
+- a `FeatureCollection` containing `Feature`s which are valid `Polygon`s or `MultiPolygon`s
-- a `Feature` containing a valid Polygon or MultiPolygon
+- a `Feature` containing a valid `Polygon` or `MultiPolygon`
-- a `Geometry` which is a valid Polygon or MultiPolygon.
+- a `Geometry` which is a valid `Polygon` or `MultiPolygon`.

 Any non-(Multi)Polygon content is ignored.

 It also accepts an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `0.001`.
 Smaller tolerances take longer to calculate.

-Output is a GeoJSON `FeatureCollection` containing `Point` geometries, in the same order as the input geometries.
-Properties are mapped from input polygons to output points where possible.
-Note that if the input contains `MultiPolygon`s, the output will be longer as these geometries are individually processed, and the resulting features will have no associated properties.
+Irrespective of input, successful output is a GeoJSON `FeatureCollection`.
+Its contents depend on the input geometry:
+- `Polygon`: The `FeatureCollection` contains `Point` `Feature`s
+- `MultiPolygon`: The `FeatureCollection` contains `MultiPoint` `Feature`s

+Output features retain the order of input features / geometries, and properties are mapped from input features to output features where they exist.

+## Validity
+Input geometries are *not* validated.
+Results from invalid input geometries may be incorrect.

 ## Speed
 Polylabel is fast.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).